-A gifted and talented child may display some of the following characteristics.
+A more able or most able child may display some of the following characteristics.
 This list is not comprehensive and some pupils may have indicators not identified.
-There is considerable debate about what characterises the gifted and talented child.
+There is considerable debate about what characterises the more able and most able child.
 The following is useful for discussion purposes and teachers may like to cite pupils from their personal experience who meet some of these criteria.

-- Sees the same as others but thinks something different
+• Sees the same as others but thinks something different

 - Has extensive general knowledge

 - Has extensive specialist knowledge

 - Has an outstanding memory and recall

 - Inquisitive and asks many searching questions

 - Analyses and responds to questions in diverse ways

 - Possesses a wide range of vocabulary and verbal fluency

 - Is a keen and alert observer

 - Is original imaginative and creative

 - Can leap from the concrete to the abstract

 - Recognise connections and forms hypotheses

 - Works quickly and accurately

 - Learns easily

 - Can work with intense concentration

 - Devises own methods and strategies

 - May not conform to accepted standards of behaviour

 - Can make generalisations

 - Is versatile

 - Likes collecting things

 - Daydreams or gets bored easily

 - Has an unusual sense of humour